n0xia/base64/README.md

 ## Extras
-The extras are three extra versions of the original implementation. base64-commented.cpp is a version where every single step is explained.
+The extras are three extra versions of the original implementation.

+ - base64-commented.cpp is a version where every single step is explained.
-base64-plain.cpp is a version with no comments.
+ - base64-plain.cpp is a version with no comments.

-base64-verbose.cpp is a verbose option where every single step is shown fully.
+ - base64-verbose.cpp is a verbose option where every single step of the Base64 conversion is displayed in the terminal in all of its glory.

 There is only an executable for the verbose option because the two other versions are functionally the same.